kabukki/c-matrix/README.md

 ## What is it ?

-LibMatrix is a custom mathematical C library to easily implement matrices in your program.
+LibMatrix is a custom mathematical C library that helps you easily implement matrices in your program.

 The library features simple tools to handle matrices and functions to apply basic arithmetic operations on them.